 In 1947 the decision was formally made that houses and factories should be built on 6,000 acres in the area.
-A Development Corporation was set up with powers to build infrastructures such as roads, drains and sewers.
+A Development Corporation was set up with powers to build infrastructures such as roads, drains, and sewers.
 Many council houses were also built but it was planned that Crawley should have a ‘social mix’ with both council and private housing.

 In 1951 a new plan for Crawley was made public.
 It was planned to create a town center and 9 neighborhoods.
 (Today there are 13).
-The plan was that each of these neighborhoods in Crawley should be, to some extent, self-contained with its own shops, churches, schools and leisure facilities.
+The plan was that each of these neighborhoods in Crawley should be, to some extent, self-contained with its own shops, churches, schools, and leisure facilities.
 Work progressed rapidly and new houses were ready by 1949.

 Broadwalk was ready by 1954 and Queens Square was finished in 1958.
 The first of the ‘neighborhoods’ to be built was West Green, in the early 1950s.
-It was followed by Northgate, Three Bridges, Langley Green and Pound Hill.
-Then in the late 1950s Southgate was built.
+It was followed by Northgate, Three Bridges, Langley Green, and Pound Hill.
+Then in the late 1950s, Southgate was built.
 So was Gossops Green.

 In 1956 Crawley was made an Urban District Council.
-Crawley Development Corporation was wound up in 1962, its work done.
+Crawley Development Corporation was wound up in 1962, and its work was done.
 In 1974 Crawley was made a Borough.
 In 1976 it was given a coat of arms and in 1983 the boundaries of Crawley were extended.

 By 1971 Crawley had a population of 67,000.
 In the 1970s there were new developments at Bewbush and Broadfields.
 In 1975 Queensway was pedestrianized.